zswitten/zswitten.github.io/_posts/2022-04-14-data-public-good.markdown

 - [Chinchilla paper](https://arxiv.org/pdf/2203.15556.pdf), showing that at current margins models benefit more from extra data than extra size
 - Andrew Ng: "So for many practical applications, it’s now more productive to hold the neural network architecture fixed, and instead find ways to improve the data...
 This is the time to take the things that some individuals have been doing intuitively and make it a systematic engineering discipline."
 [Link](https://spectrum.ieee.org/andrew-ng-data-centric-ai)
 - Andrej Karpathy [blogpost](https://karpathy.github.io/2022/03/14/lecun1989/) on 33 years of progress in ML.
 Predictions for 2055: "2055 neural nets are basically the same as 2022 neural nets on the macro level, except bigger.
 Our datasets and models today look like a joke.
 Both are somewhere around 10,000,000X larger."
 Models can get bigger off Moore's law but where does the 10,000,000x increase in data come from?
-- I definitely didn't invent the data as a public good formulation.
+- I definitely didn't invent the data = public good formulation.
 In fact I happened to read Anthropic's [latest paper](https://arxiv.org/pdf/2204.05862.pdf) using the phrase while I was editing this essay.
 Not sure if other people have connected this to public goods being undersupplied.
 It's kind of hard to Google because of people talking about data FOR public good.